 Do not assume that you are not employable because you don’t have a particular skill set.
 Taking action and learning is essential.

 Self-doubt will enter your head, especially, if you are being rejected for jobs or not getting interview invites.
-Keep in a positive mindset and realise that it’s not your abilities, but securing a remote job is more competitive.
+Keep a positive mindset and realize that it’s not your abilities, but securing a remote job is more competitive.

 Consume positive content and speak with friends who have a mindset that keeps you focused and confident.
 Avoid negative people because they can bring you down to their level, and no one wants that.

 Take each application as it comes.
-Take your time updating your resume, and write a cover letter that is going to make the company realise that they need to hire you right now.
+Take your time updating your resume, and write a cover letter that will make the company realize that they need to hire you right now.
 Be confident in your abilities.